 Required Notice To End a Month-to-Month Rental in Alaska

-Alaska requires written notice to end a month-to-month lease.
+Alaska requires written notice for ending a month-to-month lease.

 Required Notice To Raise the Rent on an Alaska Month-to-Month Lease

-Alaska requires that notice for a rental increase be delivered in writing, but doesn’t specify a particular timeframe for that notice.
-This means in most cases it’s reasonable for a landlord to keep the same standard advance notice provided for termination or other major lease changes, which in Alaska is 30 days.
+Alaska requires written notice for a rental increase, but there’s no particular timeframe given for that notice.
+This means in most cases it’s reasonable for a landlord to use the standard notice period for termination or other major lease changes.
+In Alaska, this is 30 days.

 Eviction in Alaska Month-to-Month Rentals

-Alaska tenants may face eviction for violating a month-to-month lease or remaining on the property after the notice period allowed by a valid termination.
+Alaska tenants may get evicted if they violate lease terms or stay on the property after the notice period allowed by a valid termination.
 Evictions in Alaska typically take four to eight weeks.

 For more information on the eviction process in Alaska, click here.